How Blockchain Technology Can Solve IoT's Security Problem

 Traceability and Security of financial transactions:

 The distributed ledger in blockchain captures a digital data record into a block.
 Once this is done, neither can the data be moved to another block nor can anyone add an intermediate block in the chain.
-For financial transactions, since confirmations are needed from the sender, receiver and the miner, a transaction can be completed only once all the confirmations are received.
+For financial transactions, since confirmations are needed from the sender, receiver, and miner, a transaction can be completed only once all the confirmations are received.
 Blockchain facilitates the recording and saving of each user login and confirmation.
 Additionally, each insider threat or attempt to access a record is tracked and noted, thereby eliminating the possibility of compromised or stolen data on the ledger.

 Safe Data Storage: